Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

 Concrete examples already follow this pattern.
 DeepRetrieval is trained via on-policy A1 RL as a query reformulation agent~\cite{jiang2025deepretrieval}, but once frozen it can be used as an interchangeable T1 retrieval-augmentation tool in many different pipelines.
 Similarly, SWE-Grep~\cite{cognition2025swegrep} is trained as a specialized RL subagent for fast, multi-turn, highly parallel code context retrieval, and then exposed as a tool that software-engineering agents (e.g., SWE-Agent or Cursor-style IDE agents) can call for high-quality repository search.
 In both cases, the ``graduated'' subagent encapsulates a learned policy (not just a representation) and slots into new systems without retraining.

-From the flexibility perspective, T1 offers \emph{high system-level flexibility}: one can assemble different T1 tools into various configurations, or replace one tool (e.g., swap a retriever) without touching the agent.
+From the flexibility perspective, T1 offers high system-level flexibility: different T1 tools can be assembled into various configurations, or one tool (e.g., a retriever) can be replaced without touching the agent.
 The cost of adding a capability is proportional to the size of the corresponding tool, not the backbone agent.
 The trade-off is that the tools are not tailored to any particular agent; the agent must adapt its prompts or orchestration logic to whatever interface the tool exposes.